asen/smg/docs/index.md

   rrd_init_source: "/path/to/existing/file.rrd"         # optional - if defined SMG will pass --source <val> to rrdtool create
   stack: false                                          # optional - stack graph lines if true, default - false
   notify-fail: mail-asen,notif-pd                       # optional - sent command failures to these recipients (see notify- conf below)
+  labels:                                               # optional - arbitrary map of key/valu labels, useful for filtering
+    foo: bar                                            #            and grouping by
   vars:                                                 # optional list of all variables to graph.
 If not set the first object vars list will be used.
     - label: sl1min                                     # the variable label.
       min: 0                                            # optional - min accepted rrd value, default 0